sveltejs/sapper-template/README.md

 ### Running tests

 Functional tests are located in the [`cypress/integration`](cypress/integration) folder.
-Prior to running tests, you'll need to install [cypress](https://www.cypress.io/) globally:
+Prior to running tests, you'll need to install [cypress](https://www.cypress.io/) as a dev dependency:
 ```bash
 npm i -g cypress
 ```